On stochastic forms of functional isoperimetric inequalities: Introduction

 where $\Phi^N_{(\cdot,\cdot)} : \R^n\to\R_+$ is a stochastic model and $\{(X_k^*,Z_k^*)\}_{k=1}^N$ are independent random vectors distributed w.r.t. the symmetric decreasing rearrangement of $f$. \end{theorem}

 We would like to remark that the proof of Theorem \ref{t:stoc_affine_sobolev} follows the approach of \cite{PPT}, which itself builds upon the ideas presented in \cite[Section~8.2]{MilYe}.
 For our purposes, we employ an interpretation of the functional polar projection bodies using the functional mixed volumes of V. Milman and L. Rotem \cite{MilRot13}.
-Furthermore, both Theorem \ref{t:stoch_iso_quermass} and Theorem \ref{t:stoc_affine_sobolev} recover their geometric counterparts established by M. Hartzoulaki and G. Paouris \cite{HarPao}, and by G. Paouris, P. Pivovarov, and K. Tatarko \cite{PPT} (see Remark \ref{r:geometrical}), respectively.
+Furthermore, Theorem~\ref{t:stoch_iso_quermass} recovers the geometric counterparts established by R. E. Pfiefer \cite{Pfiefer82} and by M.~Hartzoulaki and G.~Paouris \cite{HarPao}, while Theorem~\ref{t:stoc_affine_sobolev} recovers that of G. Paouris, P. Pivovarov, and K. Tatarko \cite{PPT} (see Remark~\ref{r:geometrical}).

 Given these connections, it is natural to ask whether Theorems \ref{t:func_iso_quermass} and \ref{t:affine_sobolev} can also be recovered from their stochastic versions.
-We conclude by addressing this question.
+We conclude by addressing this question, noting first that the stochastic models are well-defined for integrable functions, without requiring any concavity assumption.
+However, the resulting random sets (see \eqref{e:random_epi-hyp}) need not approximate the original function unless it is $p$-concave.
+Hence, the $p$-concavity hypothesis in Theorems~\ref{t:stoch_iso_quermass} and~\ref{t:stoc_affine_sobolev} is imposed to ensure that the deterministic inequalities can be recovered from their stochastic counterparts.

 As a consequence of the latter investigation, we obtain the following generalization of Theorem \ref{t:affine_sobolev}. \begin{theorem} Let $f : \R^n \to \R_+$ be an integrable $p$-concave function.
 Then, for any rotationally invariant convex measure $\nu$ on $\R^n$,